NVIDIA/aistore/docs/getting_started.md

 * what's the dataset size, or sizes?
 * what hardware will I use?

 For datasets, say, below 50TB a single host may suffice and should, therefore, be considered a viable option.
-On the other hand, [Cloud deployment](#cloud-deployment) option may sound attractive for its ubiquitous convenience and for  _not_ thinking about the hardwares and the sizes - at least, not right away.
+On the other hand, the [Cloud deployment](#cloud-deployment) option may sound attractive for its ubiquitous convenience and for  _not_ thinking about the hardware and the sizes - at least, not right away.

-> Note as well that **you can always start small**: a single-host deployment, a 3-node cluster in the Cloud or on premises, etc. AIStore supports a number of options to inter-connect existing clusters - the capability called *unified global namespace* - or migrate existing datasets (on demand or via supported storage services).
+> Note as well that **you can always start small**: a single-host deployment, a 3-node cluster in the Cloud or on-premises, etc. AIStore supports many options to inter-connect existing clusters - the capability called *unified global namespace* - or migrate existing datasets (on-demand or via supported storage services).
 For introductions and further pointers, please refer to the [AIStore Overview](overview.md).

 ## Prerequisites